-Diversity, Equality & Inclusion
+Diversity, Equity & Inclusion (DE&I)

-We are also committed to cultivating a welcoming and inclusive environment.
-Operating in over 100 facilities and in over 20 countries worldwide, we believe in treating our employees and prospective talent with dignity, decency, and respect.
-We recognize that employee diversity contributes to a more innovative workforce and see diversity and inclusivity as a strength for our business.
-Our commitment to equality spans across all employment-related decisions, from hiring and promotions, to transfers and compensation and career development programs.
-Our goal is to continue to build a talented workforce reflective of the global communities in which we live and work, and for our people to feel that they are valued members of our Company.
+At Charles River, we are committed to building a safe, inclusive, and welcoming global workplace for all.
+We believe that building diverse teams with different backgrounds and perspectives helps strengthen our business, increases our ability to innovate, and deepens our impact on healthcare.
+Operating in over 110 locations and in over 20 countries worldwide, we believe in treating our employees and prospective talent with dignity, decency, and respect as outlined in our Human Rights statement.

+Our commitment to DE&I spans across all employment-related decisions, from hiring and promotions, to succession planning, compensation, performance, training, and career development programs.
+Our goal is to continue to build a talented workforce reflective of the global communities in which we live and work, and for our people to feel a strong sense of belonging.